remedan-m/remedan-m/README.md

 ## me?
 Remedan /n3dir/

- i am developer passionate about building useful tools with security in mind.
+ i am a developer passionate about building useful tools with security in mind.
 Always experimenting with new ideas and side projects

 ## 📚 Tech Stack